FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/miyako_no_hana.md

 The brand became a registered trademark in the Japan Patent Office in the year 1930.
 Since then, it can be seen in various Nintendo card catalogues as the lowest priced hanafuda brand in their line-up.

-During the 1930's, it was the 18th highest-ranking brand in Nintendo’s hanafuda lineup, behind [Hana no Yama](/en/hanafuda/manufacturers/nintendo/hana_no_yama).
+During the 1930's, it was the 18th highest-ranking brand (lowest ranking brand) in Nintendo’s hanafuda lineup, behind [Hana no Yama](/en/hanafuda/manufacturers/nintendo/hana_no_yama).
 It also shared the same price range as [Fuji](/en/hanafuda/manufacturers/nintendo/fuji), which was Nintendo's budget [kabufuda](/en/kabufuda) brand.

+For a short time in 1958, it became only the second lowest-priced hanafuda brand along with  [Hatsuzakura](/en/hanafuda/manufacturers/nintendo/hatsuzakura), while Hana no Yama and Hakubai became the lowest-priced brands.

 # Gallery
 | Label | Description |